ismaelyatta/SaveeRattrapage/README.md

 # SaveeRattrapage - Android App ![Build status](https://github.com/ismaelyatta/SaveeRattrapage/blob/master/app/src/main/res/mipmap-hdpi/ic_launcher_foreground_savee.png)

 Welcome to the SaveeRattrapage Git repository!
-This repository contains a project developed by Ismael Yatta, designed to help users manage their academic progress and schedule effectively.
-The application assists students in tracking their coursework, assignments, and exams, ultimately aiding in achieving academic success.
+This repository contains a project developed by Ismael, Yacine, Arnold designed to assist households in monitoring their electricity consumption in real time, providing them with an instant overview of their energy usage.

 ## Table of Contents